Photo Johanna Fries Markiewicz

 The contributing institutions in both countries have many objects in their collections that have become highly relevant in a changing world.
 The exhibition will be based on collaborative research across national borders and between institutions in each country.

-- Russia's attempt to erase Ukraine's national identity and cultural heritage makes it urgent to make Ukraine's history visible, on a scientific basis and through cooperation between researchers and institutions in both countries.
-The exhibition is an exciting opportunity to do so and to highlight periods when the paths of Ukraine and Sweden crossed through, for example, trade, settlement, political and diplomatic relations.
-We are pleased to be part of this collaborative research and exhibition," says Maria Söderberg, Chair of the Torsten Söderberg Foundation.
+– Russia’s attempts to erase Ukraine’s national identity and cultural heritage make it imperative to shed light on Ukraine’s history, based on scientific research and through collaboration between scholars and institutions in both countries.
+The exhibition is an exciting opportunity to do just that and to highlight periods when Ukraine’s and Sweden’s paths crossed through, for example, trade, settlement, and political and diplomatic relations.
+We are delighted to contribute to this collaborative research and exhibition, says Maria Söderberg, chair of the Torsten Söderberg Foundation.

 The National Defense History Museums with Director General Helene Rånlund and Fabian Arnheim Head of the Army Museum, the Swedish National Archives with National Archivist Karin Åström Iko, and the National Museum of the History of Ukraine during World War II with Director General Yurii Savchuk - are coordinating the preparation of the exhibition Crossroads.
 Collaboration with several significant actors in both countries, such as the State Historical Museums and the National Museum of Ukrainian History, will lead to new knowledge about the crossroads of Ukraine and Sweden and about individual objects, including the Army Museum's fan collection, which is one of the largest in the world, of which around 100 banners are Ukrainian.